Infotrend-Inc/OpenAI_WebUI/README.md

 Once started, the WebUI will prompt the end user with a `username`.
 This username is here to make finding past conversations/images easier if you seek those; no authentication is associated with it.

-ChatGPT (Text Generation) sidebar options (see "?" mark for specific details):
+GPT (Text Generation) sidebar options (see "?" mark for specific details):
 - model: choose between the different ChatGPT models that are enabled.
 - role (user, system, assistant): define the role of the input text for tailored responses.
 - max tokens: controls the length of generated text with a maximum token setting (dependent on the model)